 The Local Plan has a key role to play in achieving these aims for the natural environment and biodiversity.
-It is responsible for allocating the sites needed to provide the housing, employment and other requirements of the district up until 2040.
+It is responsible for allocating the sites needed to provide the housing, employment and other requirements of the district up until 2039.
 It can ensure that new development is focused on sustainable areas using a brownfield land first approach and through policies which ensure that all aspects of the natural environment and biodiversity are protected and enhanced.

 The Local Plan can allocate land for offsetting, mitigation, designate Local Areas of Green Space, settlement gaps and Green Belts.
+The Environment Act, once the transition period has expired, will make it mandatory for new developments to provide a minimum of 10% biodiversity net gain.